 - The two-day period for matching an RFA offer sheet signed during the moratorium begins.

-As such, it’s still not known when certain deadlines that fall later in a typical offseason will arrive.
-For instance, August 31 would have been the last day for teams to waive players and apply the stretch provision to their 2020/21 salaries.
-That deadline will likely land in November now.
+It’s still not known when certain deadlines that fall later in a typical offseason will arrive.
+For instance, August 31 would have been the last day for teams to waive players and apply the stretch provision to their 2020/21 salaries in a normal league year.
+That deadline will likely land in November or December now.

 As gaps in the NBA’s late-offseason calendar get filled in, we’ll update this page with the latest info.